Nostalgia – a Problem or a Solution?

 Nostalgic narratives reflect more positive than negative affect, Nostalgia is triggered by dysphoric states such as negative mood and loneliness.
 Nostalgia generates positive effect, increases self-esteem, fosters social connectedness, and alleviates existential threat.[4]

-Research conducted by Cheung et al have suggested that nostalgia is not simply a past-oriented emotion, but its scope extends into the future, and, in particular, a positive future.
+Research conducted by Cheung et al has suggested that nostalgia is not simply a past-oriented emotion, but its scope extends into the future, and, in particular, a positive future.
 They concluded that nostalgia, induced with certain lyrics, fosters social connectedness, increases self-esteem and boosts optimism.
 The nostalgic experience is inherently optimistic and paints a subjectively rosier future.[6]

 Cognitive psychologists have identified a phenomenon they refer to as the Pollyanna Principle.
 In a nutshell, it means that we process, rehearse, and remember pleasant information from the past more than unpleasant information.
 (An exception to this pattern would be depressed individuals who continually ruminate upon past failures and disappointments.)